 They must present unpublished research work, critic or dissemination of scientific activities in the fields of architecture and urbanism.

-In the double blind peer review process, the evaluation will make emphasis on the significance of the work, its contribution to knowledge in the field of study, its originality, the validity of the discourse and the critical judgment, the use of bibliography and the referencing technique, as well as in the correctness of the written text.
+They are evaluated in the double blind peer review process.
+The evaluation will make emphasis on the significance of the work, its contribution to knowledge in the field of study, its originality, the validity of the discourse and the critical judgment, the use of bibliography and the referencing technique, as well as in the correctness of the written text.

 Miscellany (Submitted manuscripts / Peer reviewed):

 Papers submitted whose content does not fit in the specific subject of the issue.

 Papers of special relevance because of their content or because they are written by a renowned expert; or papers that reply to others from previous issues.

 They are subject to anonymous, external and peer review.